Sara Rodriguez

-Sara Rodriguez (born July 25, 1975) is an American registered nurse, health care executive, and Democratic politician.
-She is the 46th and incumbent lieutenant governor of Wisconsin, having been elected on a ticket with Governor Tony Evers in the 2022 election.
-She previously served in the Wisconsin State Assembly, representing the 13th Assembly district during the 2021 session.
+Sara Rodriguez (born July 25, 1975) is an American politician and former health care professional who has served since 2023 as the 46th lieutenant governor of Wisconsin, having been elected on a ticket with Governor Tony Evers.
+A member of the Democratic Party, she served in the Wisconsin State Assembly, representing the 13th Assembly district during the 2021–2022 session.
+In July 2025, after Governor Evers announced he would not be seeking reelection in 2026, Rodriguez announced her bid for governor.

 Early life and education

 Rodriguez was born and raised in the Milwaukee metropolitan area in southeast Wisconsin.
 She graduated from Brookfield East High School and earned her B.A. in neuroscience from Illinois Wesleyan University.
-Immediately after college, she volunteered with the Peace Corps and was sent to Samoa, where she remained for two years.
+Immediately after college, she volunteered with the Peace Corps and was sent to Samoa, where she served for two years.
 During that time she also volunteered with the World Health Organization.

-After returning to the United States, she went on to continue her education at Johns Hopkins University, where she earned a bachelor's degree and master's degree in nursing.
+After returning to the United States, she continued her education at Johns Hopkins University, where she earned a bachelor's degree and master's degrees in public health and nursing.

 Healthcare career

-She worked for two years as a registered nurse in the emergency department at the Mercy Medical Center in Baltimore, then went to work for the Centers for Disease Control and Prevention in their Epidemic Intelligence Service from 2004 to 2006.
+Rodriguez worked for two years as a registered nurse in the emergency department at the Mercy Medical Center in Baltimore, then went to work for the Centers for Disease Control and Prevention in their Epidemic Intelligence Service from 2004 to 2006.

-In 2006 she moved to Colorado and worked as associate director of nursing at the Tri-County Health Department, serving Adams, Arapahoe, and Douglas Counties.
+In 2006 she moved to Colorado and worked as associate director of nursing at the Tri-County Health Department, serving Adams, Arapahoe, and Douglas counties.
 In 2009 she was appointed Chronic Disease Branch Director in the Colorado Department of Public Health and Environment, under Governor Bill Ritter.

 In 2011, she returned to Wisconsin and was employed as Vice President of Clinical and Analytical Services at The Benefit Services Group, Inc., until 2014.
 She then worked three years as Vice President of Clinical Services at Honeywell Life Care Solutions.
 From 2017 until her campaign for the Assembly in 2020, she was vice president for Population Health and Integrated Care Management at Advocate Aurora Health.